 The promising Nordic PropTech scene has been on the rise for several years and has attracted the watchful eye of industry experts.
 Assiduous PropTech companies are busy with creating smart solutions ready to answer the market demand for smart homes and smart buildings.

-Fredrik Strand, Managing Director at Nordic Proptech Investment Services AB and Philip Appleton, Practice Director – IoT at CGI Sverige AB will tell their PropTech story at the Data Innovation Summit 2020.
+Fredrik Strand, Managing Partner at Nordic Proptech Investment Services AB and Philip Appleton, Practice Director – IoT at CGI will tell their PropTech story at the Data Innovation Summit 2020.

 Hyperight spoke to Fredrik Strand about their collaborative ecosystem for digital real estate, the PropTech areas that hold potential for improvement, the challenges with legacy systems, as well as the outlooks for the Nordic PropTech industry.

 Hyperight: Hello Fredrik, we are happy to have you with us at the 5th Celebrate edition of the Data Innovation Summit.
 To begin with, please tell us a bit about yourself and the company you are representing.

 Fredrik Strand: I’m the Managing Partner at Chairman at Nordic PropTech Investment Services AB.